openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * **Invocation of a Self-Issued OP**: mechanisms for how the RP invokes/opens a Self-Issued OP.

-* **Static and Dynamic Self-Issued OP Discovery**: mechanisms for how the RP discovers Self-issued OP's metadata such as authorization endpoint.
+* **Obtaining Self-Issued OP Metadata (Static and Dynamic Discovery)**: mechanisms for how the RP discovers Self-issued OP's metadata such as authorization endpoint.

-* **RP Registration**: mechanisms for how the RPs register metadata such as supported functionalities with the Self-Issued OP, client metadata parameters and RP Metadata Registration Methods.
+* **Obtaining RP Metadata**: mechanisms for how the Self-Issued OPs obtain RP metadata both with or without RP pre-registering with the Self-Issued OP.

 * **Self-Issued ID Token**: defines additional claims and processing requirements of ID Tokens issued by Self-Issued OPs.
 An ID Token is self-issued if the values of the `iss` and the `sub` claims are the same.